Doctor Tanya Notley

 - 2009, '10 tactics for turning information into action.
 Research, project management and film script by Tanya Notley. http://www.informationactivism.org/', Published Work

-communication and social change, data politics, internet rights and governance, telecommunications and media policy, communication and activism, development communication, new media convergence, mobile communication, participatory and action research, media and ethnography, media and emotion.
+communication and social change, data politics, data centers, internet rights and governance, telecommunications and media policy, communication and activism, development communication, new media convergence, mobile communication, participatory and action research, media and ethnography, media and emotion.

 communication and social change, digital communication and advocacy, strategtic communication, documentary production, visualising information, digital research methods, storytelling, radio production.

-Recently Funded Research Projects
+Past Funded Research Projects

 2012-2013.
 'Investigating translation practices in video activism across the Asia-Pacific.' (with Juan Salazar).
 Funded by the UWS Digital Media Research initiative.